-Creatures: A motley crew of unlikely bodyguards patrols the place where The Underground Paradise borders The Overlord's Palace.
-It consists of Kirararg, a troglodyte hunter thoroughly knowledgeable of the underground forest, and Iarzog, a babau demon who has found Pserkipis' unscrupulous methods appealing to his nature and offered the naga a pact of mutual protection.
+Creatures: A motley pair of unlikely bodyguards patrols the place where The Underground Paradise borders The Overlord's Palace.
+They consist of Kirararg, a troglodyte hunter thoroughly knowledgeable of the underground forest, and larzog, a babau demon who has found Pserkipis' unscrupulous methods appealing to his nature and offered the naga a pact of mutual protection.
 The two sometimes bicker with each other, but more often than not enjoy their position as The Overlord's penultimate defense line.
-Kirararg and Iarzog use their knowledge of the dungeon and teamwork to dispose of enemies strong enough to penetrate so deep into the heart of Pserkipis' realm.
+Kirararg and larzog use their knowledge of the dungeon and teamwork to dispose of enemies strong enough to penetrate so deep into the heart of Pserkipis' realm.

-Tactics: Both creatures have keen eyes and ears, and Kirararg's bat can detect hidden and invisible foes (he keeps it for precisely that purpose).
+Tactics: Both creatures have prodigious Listen and Spot modifiers, and Kirararg's bat can detect hidden and invisible foes (he keeps it for precisely that purpose).
 The troglodyte and the babau hide between the rocks and then emerge to launch a surprise attack.
-The ranger fights his favored enemies before all others, and the demon tries to help him, flanking and back attacking.
-Iarzog is particularly hard to beat because of his damage reduction and numerous resistances.
+The ranger fights his favored enemies before all others, and the demon tries to help him, flanking and sneak attacking. larzog is particularly hard to beat because of his damage reduction and numerous resistances.
 However, the babau is afraid of losing his companion, and, when Kirararg goes down, runs to the elevator and activates it, attempting to inform Sirthim and get reinforcements.
 Kirararg heavily relies on melee combat and uses the javelin of lightning as a last resort or to blast a particularly threatening spellcaster he can't reach.